 If you compare a wide-angle lens and a telephoto lens, then the effect would be more for a wide-angle one.

-This is quite obvious as the angle of view is more for the wide-angle lens.
+It is quite obvious as the angle of view is more for the wide-angle lens.
 Hence it will cover more area in the scene.
-So, chances of including the bright light source into the scene are more here.
+So, the chances of including the bright light source in the scene are more here.

 Lens Flare Addition through Post-processing

 We have learned that certain lens flares are good for photos.
 So, we can add some deliberately to the image by using post-processing tools.